videlalvaro/videlalvaro.github.io/_posts/2015-02-13-programming-myths.md

 go to statements".
 Here Knuth presents a variety of algorithms that involve either for loops, or while loops that use GOTO statements here and there and then Knuth proceed to discuss how to remove them.
-What's interesting here besides the programs themselves, is that are made only of the most basic program constructs, like `for` and `while`, there are no procedures for example, let alone classes.
+What's interesting here besides the programs themselves, is that they are made only of the most basic program constructs, like `for` and `while`, there are no procedures for example, let alone classes.
 So I started to wonder, in what era of programming are we in while we read this